MECP2: Role in disease

 Mutations in the MECP2 gene have also been identified in people with several other disorders affecting the central nervous system.
-For example, MECP2 mutations are associated with some cases of moderate to severe X-linked mental retardation.
+For example, MECP2 mutations are associated with some cases of moderate to severe X-linked intellectual disability.
 Mutations in the gene have also been found in males with severe brain dysfunction (neonatal encephalopathy) who live only into early childhood.
-In addition, several people with features of both Rett syndrome and Angelman syndrome (a condition characterized by mental retardation, problems with movement, and inappropriate laughter and excitability) have mutations in the MECP2 gene.
+In addition, several people with features of both Rett syndrome and Angelman syndrome (a condition characterized by intellectual disability, problems with movement, and inappropriate laughter and excitability) have mutations in the MECP2 gene.
 Lastly, MECP2 mutations or changes in the gene's activity have been reported in some cases of autism (a developmental disorder that affects communication and social interaction).

 More recent studies reported genetic polymorphisms in the MeCP2 gene in patients with systemic lupus erythematosus (SLE).
 SLE is a systemic autoimmune disease that can affect multiple organs.
 MeCP2 polymorphisms have been reported so far in European-derived and Asian lupus patients.

 The genetic loss of MECP2 has been identified as changing the properties of cells in the locus ceruleus, the exclusive source of noradrenergic innervation to the cerebral cortex and hippocampus.

 Researchers have concluded that "Because these neurons are a pivotal source of norepinephrine throughout the brainstem and forebrain and are involved in the regulation of diverse functions disrupted in Rett syndrome, such as respiration and cognition, we hypothesize that the locus ceruleus is a critical site at which loss of MECP2 results in CNS dysfunction."

 Interactions

 MECP2 has been shown to interact with SKI protein and Nuclear receptor co-repressor 1.
 In neuronal cells the MECP2 mRNA is thought to interact with miR-132, which silences the expression of the protein.
 This forms part of a homeostatic mechanism that could regulate MECP2 levels in the brain.

+MECP2 has been shown to be phosphorylated by MSK1 following BDNF induction.